amida-tech/blue-button-json2json/README.md

 <a name="multiple" />
 #### `multiple` rule

-This rule can be change a template evaluted value into a one element array.
+This rule can be used to change a template evaluted value into a one element array.
 ```js
 var template = {
     content: {